What Can I Do with a Master’s Degree in Game Design?

 Is a master’s degree in game design worth it?

-In 2020, Reuters reported that the video game industry would top $159 billion in revenue for the year, representing a greater than 9% year-over-year growth for the field.
-Those numbers are expected to swell to even greater proportions in the coming years, which means that career opportunities abound.
+In May 2022, Statista reported that the video game industry would top $203 billion in revenue for the year, with growth expected in 2023 in both sales and career opportunities.
 Because this is such a competitive field, earning a master’s degree can help you stand out and it can arm you with a valuable specialization.
 This is a great way to improve your earning potential in an industry filled with opportunity.

 What are the top jobs with a master’s in game design degree?

 The growth in the game design field is about more than recreational gaming.
 In addition to rapid growth in areas like eSports, augmented reality, and RPG, game design masters go on to work in educational technology, mobile app development, and more.
 The combination of technical skills, problem-solving abilities, and creative thinking that you’ll master as part of your advanced game design degree program will apply in many different workplace settings.
 Your game design master can lead to a wide range of career opportunities, including these top jobs:

 - Web Developers